MLA Works Cited: Electronic Sources (Web Publications)

 - Author and/or editor names (if available)

-- Any version numbers available, including revisions, posting dates, volumes, or issue numbers.
+- Any version numbers available, including editions (ed.), revisions, posting dates, volumes (vol.), or issue numbers (no.).

 - Publisher information, including the publisher name and publishing date.

-- Take note of any page numbers (if available).
+- Take note of any page numbers (p. or pp.) or paragraph numbers (par. or pars.).

 Citing an Entire Web Site

-It is necessary to list your date of access because web postings are often updated, and information available on one date may no longer be available later.
-If a URL is required or you chose to include one, be sure to include the complete address for the site.
-(Note: The following examples do not include a URL because MLA no longer requires a URL to be included.)
+It is a good idea to list your date of access because web postings are often updated, and information available on one date may no longer be available later.
+When using the URL, be sure to include the complete address for the site except for the https://.

 Course or Department Websites